I don't always enjoy decorating for Christmas.

 And we spent a special evening decorating the tree.

-But I didn’t go and rearrange the ornaments at all once we were done.
-Yes that means that there are way more ornaments at the bottom, and yes they look a bit clumpy but it’s the way they did it and the memories made are way more important than the way it looks. —Something this type A had to get over.
+But I didn't go and rearrange the ornaments at all once we were done. - Yes that means that there are way more ornaments at the bottom, and yes they look a bit clumpy but it's the way they did it and the memories made are way more important than the way it looks.

 Just like your decor style, the way you decorate for Christmas is going to change and evolve over the years.

-I gotta say, this new approach to decorating for the holidays has me feeling much more comfortable in my home this season and that’s really what it’s all about right? —Doing what feels best for you and your family.
+I gotta say, this new approach to decorating for a clutter free Christmas has me feeling much more comfortable in my home this season and that's really what it's all about right? - Doing what feels best for you and your family.

-I hope you’re finding ways to simplify this season and enjoying the moments with your favorite people, cause that’s certainly what matters most.
+I hope you're finding ways to simplify this season and enjoy the moments with your favorite people, cause that's what matters most.